pupperemeritus/gsoc_blog/projectproposal/index.md

 Time-lag, phase lag and coherence of light curves are also to be found out in case of crossspectra.

-The major chunk of the work would be to get the wrap the Lomb-Scargle class of astropy in a way that works with input types stingray.Lightcurve object, array of stingray.Lightcurve objects,Time array and EventList.

-The implementation of crossspectrum is to be done from scratch in Python as it only exists in matlab and fortran courtesy of Dr. Jeffrey D. Scargle([Studies in astronomical time series analysis.
+The implementation of crossspectrum is to be done from scratch in Python as it only exists in matlab and fortran courtesy of Dr. Jeffrey D. Scargle ([Studies in astronomical time series analysis.
 III-Fourier transforms, autocorrelation functions, and cross-correlation functions of unevenly spaced data](https://adsabs.harvard.edu/full/1989ApJ...343..874S)).

 ## Deliverables

-1. LombScarglePowerSpectrum class
+1. LombScargleCrossSpectrum class
-2. LSCrossspectrum class
+2. LombScarglePowerSpectrum class
-3. LSDynamicalPowerSpectrum
-4. Lomb Scargle module similar to fourier

 ## Description and Timeline